CaptainCrouton89/AlariaWiki/Talents.md

 - Childhood
 - Moral compass

 If you wish, you may press further and make a presence check contested by their cunning challenge number.
-This check is made with dis[advantage](Advantage and Disadvantage) if they are unfriendly or hostile towards you.
+This check is made with dis[advantage]([Advantage](Advantage and Disadvantage) and Disadvantage) if they are unfriendly or hostile towards you.
 On a success, you learn any one specific piece of information that the target knows and is not actively hiding.
 On a fail, they know that you are fishing for information about your topic.

 <div class="destiny-level">Destiny Level</div class="destiny-level">